 Some people claim they’re asleep before their head hits the pillow while others punch and shift their pillows for an hour before sleep claims them for the night.
 If falling asleep is a nightly struggle for you, there are dozens of ways you can trick yourself into claiming your spot on the sleep train.
 Quickly and painlessly.

-6 scientific ways to fall asleep without a prescription
+6 ways to fall asleep without a prescription

-- Check your thyroid – When your thyroid gets out of sync, hormones that regulate your moods and energy levels suffer.
+- Check your thyroid.
+When your thyroid is out of sync, hormones that regulate your moods and energy levels suffer.
 If you’re overly energetic – or overly tired – it’s time to consult your doctor for a blood test.
 Falling asleep faster may simply require a chemical rebalancing.

 If you’re open to different ways to trick your body into falling asleep, this list should satisfy.
 While these tips come with (quasi) documented claims, we’d love to hear if they work for YOU!

 - Inhale through your left nostril.
 Lie on your left side, rest your finger on your right nostril and breathe deeply.
 Try not to worry what happens if you get lefties and righties mixed up.
 Try not to giggle.

 - Squeeze your toes.
 Lie on your back, curl your toes downward and breathe through your nose at the same time.
 Tapping your heels together, optional.